vuthuytrang93/vuthuytrang93/README.md

   - 💬 I’m learning Django,React,DB, Unity and Figma
   - 👯 I’m looking to collaborate on research on HCI and ML product
   - 🤔 I’m looking for help with algorithm and all of the stuff above.
   - 🌱 Ask me about : SQL and core Java, glad to help.
-I'm a volunter teacher for 4 students in an orphanage.
+I'm a volunteer teacher for 4 students in an orphanage.
   - ⚡ Fun fact 1: I make real good coffee.
 I was a barista/store manager for 4 years to fund for my college.
   - ⚡ Fun fact 2: Other than coding and coffee, I'm into plants, I'm practicing some aquaponic models at home 🌱